mosTavassoli/RunTogether-UX/M1/milestone1.md

 Group running is one of the most vital requirements, leading to continuous self-motivation among runners, which will deal with by asking some basic questions from runners at the first to understand their specifications, coming with a suitable running club or group to join.
 Moreover; running in a group requires training plans; addressing by offering suitable ones to the participants based on their objectives achieved by questions asked.
 These requirements meet through the smartphone as the frequent device among runners.
 ---
 Running with a group is the most essential need of the runners to keep motivated and stick to their training plan.
-To meet their needs the best target device is smart watch for runners since it is the most convenient device during running.
+To meet their needs the best target device is smart watch since it is the most convenient device during running.